better-api/better-api/docs/syntax.md

 }
 ```

+For endpoints that have multiple auth methods, all methods have to have the same unauthorized error
+types.

 > [!NOTE]
 > Because of how the code gen works, you can't specify "anonymous" auth.
 All auth types
 > have to be named, similar to how all response types have to be named.

+---

-You can also specify that an auth is optional for and endpoint.
+You can also specify that an auth is optional for an endpoint.
 This is useful when you have
-a public endpoint, that shows additional info if user is logged in.
+a public endpoint that shows additional info if user is logged in.
 This is done with the `?`
 operator.

 ```text